How a project proposal should look?

 - Baseline metrics ( before and after)

-Read more on the benefits of the project proposal template.
+Read more on the benefits of using project proposal template.

 3. Statement of Work